JokerJosh1234/EchoBot/README.md

 # EchoBot - A simple way to add a bot to your Discord server

-**EchoBot** is designed to be a way for c# experienced coders to easily make a custom discord bot.
+**EchoBot** is designed to be a way for c# coders to easily make a custom discord bot.

 > **Tip:** For bot hosting instructions, refer to the [deployment guide](https://discordnet.dev/guides/deployment/deployment.html).